 - All documents associated with assets of your company, and its holdings or subsidiaries ––to include but not limited to–– assets, vehicles, buildings, real property, or any other material items purchased for company use by the company or its employees.

 - All financial documents or statements, including but not limited to, billing records, bank records, bank accounts, investment statements, profits and loss statements, accounts receivable, accounts payable, tax records (state and federal), for the time period of six years ago to the present.

 - All billing, ownership, or other documents from six years ago to present associated with or relating to all telephones, email addresses, computers, and electronic devices used or owned by your company and its employees, manager, directors, independent contractors, consultants or anyone with a financial interest in your company, and its holdings and subsidiaries.

 - For a time period of six years ago until the present, the entire patient file for the individuals listed in Exhibit A.

-If you are under investigation, subject to prosecution or audit by the U.S. Attorney’s Office, you should contact the former state and federal prosecutors at Oberheiden & McMurrey today.
-You can reach one of our senior attorneys seven days a week, including weekends.
+Our federal lawyers can help you navigate federal target letters.
+If you are under federal investigation, subject to prosecution or audit by the U.S. Attorney’s Office you should contact the former state and federal prosecutors at Oberheiden, P.C. today.
+We can help you deal with the federal prosecutor and learn about your exact exposure and if there’s substantial evidence linking you to the federal investigation.
+You can reach one of our senior attorneys at 888-680-1745 or contact us online now, including on weekends.